christophebe/generate-corpus/README.md

 What is a corpus, Dude ?!
-This is just a set of words related to another one (in this case).
+This is just a set of words related to another one (in this case a keyword).

 This module can build a corpus based on a google search or from a set of URLs.
 The first solution can be used to analyzed the words used by your top competitors.